Propose a Concert

-In an effort to facilitate member input to the board, and provide a reference for the committee, we’ve created a Google Form you can fill in with as many or as few (for a start) details about your proposed concert as you can think of.
-Although the committee can work with you to help complete the form, the more complete you can make it, the better, of course.
+In an effort to facilitate member input to the board, and provide a reference for the committee, we’ve created a concert proposal form you can fill in with as many or as few (for a start) details about your proposed concert as you can think of.
+Although the committee can work with you to help complete the form, the more complete you can make it, the better of course.
 If you’ve been wondering just what motivates Cascadia Composers, in more detail than you can get from our mission statement, and just what actions the board engages in to fulfill that mission, then read Jeff Winslow’s “Why Cascadia, anyway?”
 If you’d like lots of helpful hints about funding, then read Linda Woody’s “Funding your Independent Curator Concert.”

 Why Cascadia, anyway?

 Cascadia Composers exists primarily to enable public performances of members’ compositions, and in doing so, provide a desirable experience for our audience.
 On our website, you can read our mission: “We engage our community through the creation, performance, and promotion of contemporary musical art, while providing resources and opportunities to Cascadia composers.”
 Composers who already have a remunerative established market for their works are welcome as members of course, but even more, we exist for those who are at various levels of emergence, where Cascadia’s resources can make a difference in aid of arriving at the next level.